Can LLMs Replace Economic Choice Prediction Labs? The Case of Language-based Persuasion Games: Discussion

 Second, even in the context of persuasion games, the restriction to a specific set of expert strategies is limiting by nature.
-We highlight that this limitation comes from a practical argument of balancing budget constraints and the need for collecting a large enough sample for each strategy, as well as the need for avoiding the collection of another human choice dataset in addition to the dataset of \citet{shapira2023human} (as doing so may impose non trivial challenges in equalizing the conditions among human participants).
+We highlight that this limitation comes from a practical argument of balancing budget constraints and the need for collecting a large enough sample for each strategy, as well as the need for avoiding the collection of another human choice dataset in addition to the dataset of \citet{shapira2025human}, as doing so may impose non trivial challenges in equalizing the conditions among human participants.
 These constraints indeed call for taking a critical view of the particular strategies considered, and we believe that enriching the discussion on the extent to which these strategies are relevant and representative can be viewed as a major contribution.
 Here we suggest two alternative justifications for the particular set of strategies considered: (1) an intuitive behavioral interpretation for each strategy; and (2) a classification of all strategies to types covering the entire strategy space (\emph{naive}, \emph{stationary} and \emph{adaptive}), where each type is indeed represented in our strategies set (see Appendix \ref{app:experts}).
 We acknowledge the need for continuously discussing, questioning and criticizing the limitations in the selection of the strategies that define the human choice prediction task.

-Another limitation, which may be more application-specific, is the mis-calibration of prediction models trained solely on LLM-generated data, which is studied and discussed at the end of Section \ref{sec:main res}.
+Another limitation, which may be more application-specific, is the mis-calibration of prediction models trained solely on LLM-generated data, which is studied and discussed at the Section \ref{sec:calibration}.
 We highlight that raising awareness of this downside of the proposed approach is an interesting insight on its own, and it raises some potential future questions regarding the connections between LLMs and calibration that may be of interest to the NLP community.
-However, we show that adding human data to a model trained using LLM-generated data cancels the mis-calibration effect.
+However, we show that DUAL, or adding human data to a model trained using LLM-generated data, can potentially mitigate the mis-calibration effect.